davidbrownell/LegacyInformation/README.md

 Installation files can be found in `./Files` at https://github.com/davidbrownell/LegacyInformation if the links above aren't working when you try to restore the backup.

+### Prerequisite Setup

+This process creates [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link), where are disabled by default on Windows.
+Enabling [Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/developer-mode-features-and-debugging) will introduce changes that allow the creation of these links.

+To enable developer mode on Windows:

+A) Press the windows key and type "Developer Settings" or "Developer Mode" (which one you use will depend on your version of Windows).

+B) Enable "Developer Mode" (the way that this is done will depend on your version of Windows).

 ### Restoring a Backup

 #### 1) Register S3 Browser